vsrinivas/fuchsia/the-book/life_of_an_open.md

 model, the kernel would need to mediate access to resources based on exterior knowledge about the caller.
 The Zircon kernel, however, intentionally has no such system call.
-Instead, clients access filesystems through **channels** -- when a process is initialized, it may be provided a handle representing the **root (“/”) directory** and a handle representing the current working directory **(CWD)**.
-Alternatively, in more exotic runtimes, one or more of these handles may not be provided.
-In this example, however, involving a request to open “foobar”, a relative path was used, so the incoming call could be sent over the path representing the current working directory.
+Instead, clients access filesystems through **channels** -- when a process is initialized, it is provided a [namespace](namespaces.md), which is a table of "absolute path" -> "handle" mappings.
+All paths accessed from within a process are opened by directing requests through this namespace mapping.

+In this example, however, involving a request to open “foobar”, a relative path was used, so the incoming call could be sent over the path representing the current working directory (which itself is represented as an absolute path and a handle).

 The standard library is responsible for taking a handle (or multiple handles) and making them appear like file descriptors.
 As a consequence, the “file